arkime/arkime/CONTRIBUTING.md

 #### Pull Requests :muscle:

 **We welcome all collaboration!** If you can fix it or implement it, please do! :hammer:
+To implement something new, please create an issue first so we can discuss it together.

 **To better help us review your pull request, please follow these guidelines:**
 * Provide a clear and descriptive title